carolinamedina26/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

-In this analysis we are trying to predict the credit risk of applicants.
-To obtain this information we have used six different machine learning models to obtain the highness performance assessment.
+Due to the advanced technology associated with Big Data, data availability and computing power, most banks or lending institutions are renewing their business models.
+Credit risk predictions, monitoring, model reliability and effective loan processing are key to decision-making and transparency.
+In this project, we build six different machine learning models to obtain the highness performance assessment on the loan default predicting probability.

 # Results
 **Oversampling:** this models displays a 65% accuracy score with a 1% precision and 61% recall on high risk applicants.